PolCPP/PSO2es-Translation/README.md

 * PolCPP - Aka Rupikachu for the tool
 * AIDA - Initial translations
 * Logokas - A lot of UI translation work
-* Synthsy - Translation work
+* SynthSy - Translation work
 * Bumped.org - Item Names and Wonderful other translations
 * ARKS-Visiphone - Weapon names and other neat stuff